dheurtev/dheurtev/apps/productivity.md

 - [Yahoo mail](https://mail.yahoo.com) `⚠ Proprietary` `in use`
 - [Mozilla Thunderbird](https://www.thunderbird.net/) `EXE` `Mozilla Public License` `in use` `⚠ No longer actively developed by Mozilla`

+## Office Suite ##
+- [Microsoft Office](https://www.office.com/): `EXE` `⚠ Proprietary` `in use` `pay`
+- [Libre Office](https://www.libreoffice.org/): free and open-source office productivity software suite, a project of The Document Foundation.
+It was forked in 2010 from OpenOffice.org, an open-sourced version of the earlier StarOffice. `EXE` `Mozilla Public License 2.0` `in use`
+- [WPS Office free](https://www.wps.com/): Office suite for Microsoft Windows, macOS, Linux, iOS, Android, and HarmonyOS developed by Zhuhai-based Chinese software developer Kingsoft.
+Often on tablets and phones. `⚠ Proprietary` Personal: Freeware; Business: Commercial `in use`

 ## PDF ##
 **[`^        back to top        ^`](#)**
 - [Foxit PDF Reader](https://www.foxit.com/pdf-reader/): PDF Reader. `EXE` `APP` `⚠ Proprietary` `in use`